chandlertee/chandlerthompson.dev/_posts/2024-12-20-installing-homebrew-on-macos.md

 - **Community-driven:** Regular updates and new packages added by a thriving open-source community.
 - **Dependency management:** Automatically installs and manages dependencies for you.
 - **Uninstall-friendly:** Removes software cleanly without leaving orphan files.
+- **Auto-updating casks**: Homebrew automatically updates both command-line tools and applications (casks) installed through it, ensuring you always have the latest versions.

 #### Cons
 - **Command-line knowledge required:** A basic understanding of the terminal is needed (but don’t worry, you’ll learn fast!).